Ableton/ableton.github.io/linkkit/index.md

 ## Integration Guide

-The LinkKit SDK is distributed as a zip file attached to a release in the private LinkKit [repo](https://github.com/Ableton/LinkKit).
+The LinkKit SDK is distributed as a zip file attached to a release in the LinkKit [repo](https://github.com/Ableton/LinkKit).
 You can find the latest release on the [releases tab](https://github.com/Ableton/LinkKit/releases).
-Apps **must** be built against an official release for final submission to the App Store.
+Apps **should** be built against an official release for final submission to the App Store.
 Official releases are those not marked "Pre-release."
-In case of questions please contact [link-devs@ableton.com](mailto:link-devs@ableton.com).
+In case of questions please open a GitHub issue or contact [link-devs@ableton.com](mailto:link-devs@ableton.com).

 ### Getting Started